googleinterns/hawk/.github/README.md

 If you want to add a new usecase, here's what you should do.

-1. Implement the kernelspace and userspace programs for that feature in C:
+1. Implement the kernelspace program for that usecase in C:

 - create **src/kernelspace/X_monitor.c** (the file that contains the BPF program), which should contain:
 	- SEC(str): shows what LSM hook to use to attach to the kernel
 	- void BPF_PROG(): the actual code for the BPF program that is executed

-- create **src/userspace/X_monitor.c** (the file that contains the userspace program that loads the BPF program into the kernel using libbpf), which should contain:
+2. Implement the userspace class for that usecase in C++ in **src/userspace**.
+This class contains the userspace program that loads the BPF program into the kernel using libbpf.
+It should contain:
-	- X_monitor(): a primary function that loads the BPF program and polls for data for the ringbuffer
+- a primary function that loads the BPF program and polls for data for the ringbuffer
 - a function that shows how the data from the ringbuffer should be consumed (for example, printing to stdout)

-- create **src/include/X_monitor.h** (the header file that contains, if needed, the user-defined data structures for that usecase and function headers)
+Should you need additional user defined structures for this usecase, create headers in **src/include**.

-2. Add X to available usecases in the main program (implemented in C++):
+3. Add X to available usecases in the main program:

+**config.hpp**
+- add the usecase to the enum `Usecase`
+- add validators headers for flags, if any

 **config.cpp**
-- include your external C header `X_monitor.h`
 - define the command line flags, along with validators, if needed
-	- there should be a primary flag that triggers the usecase (for example, `exec`) and optional flags that customize the output
-- in `detect_usecase()`, add a check if the primary flag for this usecase is set; don't forget to call the C function `X_monitor()` here, as this has the implementation of the usecase
-- if needed, add functions to parse the optional arguments for this usecase
+- define a function to parse the flags for this usecase

-**config.hpp**
-- add the necessary variables in the class `Config` for usecase X
+**main.cpp**
-- add headers for the primary and helper functions used for usecase X
+- add a case for this particular usecase in the `switch` instruction
-- add validators headers for flags, if any